Magurosenbei/GitTutorial/README.md

 # GitTutorial
-This repository teaches an example for source control Edited by some random guy
+This repository teaches an example for source control Edited by some randomdddd guy